-The unit consists of a reboiler vessel (4-L volume), two intermediate vessels (1-L volume), and a condensate accumulator (1-L volume each).
-The four vessels are connected by three packed column sections 420 mm long and 30 mm diameter, which are filled with double-wound 3×3 -mm wire-mesh rings made from stainless steel by Normschliff.
-The normal heat input to the reboiler is about 350 W, which at steady state results in liquid and vapor flows of about 0.5 mol/min.
-(Because of variations in molecular weight, the volumetric liquid flow varies from about 25 mL/min (vessel 1 from top) to 50 mL/min (vessel 3).
+The unit consists of a reboiler vessel (4 l volume), two intermediate vessels (1 l volume), and a condensate accumulator (1 l volume each).
+The four vessels are connected by three packed column sections of 420 mm length and 30 mm diameter which are filled with double-wound wire mesh rings of 3 x 3 mm made from stainless steel by Normschliff.
+The normal heat input to the reboiler is about 350 W, which at steady state results in liquid and vapor flows of about 0.5 mol/min2.